 You can only apply for your student visa once you have received your acceptance letter from the university.

 The visa process is easy for university students.
-As long as you have an acceptance letter from the university it’s unlikely that your visa will be rejected.
+As long as you have an acceptance letter from the university, it’s unlikely that your visa will be rejected.

 In addition, many universities will give you all the documents you need to apply for an education visa.
+Note that as of 2025, schools sponsoring ED visas are required to report monthly student attendance, and students must maintain at least 80% attendance to keep their visa active.

-Your student visa is valid for three months after the date of application, you are then required to contact the Immigration Bureau of Thailand, after entering Thailand, to extend your stay for up to one year.
+Your student visa is valid for three months after the date of application; you are then required to contact the Immigration Bureau of Thailand after entering Thailand to extend your stay for up to one year.

 After that, you can extend your visa every year from within Thailand.
 Once you have an education visa, you have to report to Thai immigration every 90 days.
 Check out our guide to 90-day notifications to find out more.